babuljack/django-simple-task/README.md

 # django-simple-task
-this is a simple task with python django api and javascriipt chart. xss attact has prevented from attackers.
+this is a simple task with python django api and javascript chart. xss attact has been prevented from attackers.

 To run this project..<br>
 1.first clone this.<br>